 After tons of highly promoted titles (and plenty of controversy) in January, the February 2020 book releases are not getting nearly as much attention.

 Don’t let that deter you from snagging one of the hot new books out.
-After scoring through the lists of February 2020 book releases, I choose ten titles that piqued my interest.
+After scouring through the lists of February 2020 book releases, I choose ten titles that piqued my interest.

 A quick overview of the month: